great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/how_to_edit_an_existing_expectationsuite.md

 ---
-title: How to Edit an Expectation Suite
+title: How to Edit an Expectation Suite using ExpectationConfiguration
 tag: [how-to, getting started]
 description: Create an Expectation Suite using a Validator.
-Then, examine and modify specific Expectations in the Suite.
+Then, examine and modify specific Expectations in the Suite using Expectation Configuration.
-keywords: [Expectations, ExpectationsSuite]
+keywords: [Expectations, ExpectationsSuite, Expectation Configuration, ExpectationConfiguration]
 ---

 import Prerequisites from '/docs/components/_prerequisites.jsx'